Connalia/htrec/README.md

 Then we used bert-to-bert model, which fine-tune either [Ancient Greek BERT](https://huggingface.co/pranaydeeps/Ancient-Greek-BERT) or [Greek BERT](https://huggingface.co/nlpaueb/bert-base-greek-uncased-v1) `bert2bert.ipynb`.
-However, the best scores were retrieved from rule based models, 'best_RuleBased.ipynb'.
+However, the best scores were retrieved from rule based models, `best_RuleBased.ipynb`.
 The folder, called `results`, include the inferences of all the models.

 In the folder `data`, there are the dataset from the Challenge (`train.csv`,`test.csv`)